Create Volumes for a Gateway-Stored Configuration

 Previously, you allocated one of the two disks that you added to the VM for your application's data and the other disk for an upload buffer.
 You will now create a storage volume for your application data and configure CHAP authentication for your volumes.
 Your on-premises applications write data to this storage volume and store the data locally.
 The gateway periodically takes snapshots (incremental backups) and uploads them to Amazon S3.

 The following architectural overview diagram shows the part of the gateway-stored setup that you are creating.

 Your application data will reside in the volume that you create.

-In the Create Storage Volume wizard, provide storage volume information.
+In the Create Storage Volume wizard, provide the storage volume information.

 This drop-down list shows the virtual disks that you added to the gateway VM.
 Select the disk on which you plan to store data.